Best Alexa Devices Android Central 2021

 - Room sensors can cost extra

-Best Amazon Alexa Wi-Fi Mesh Router: Eero Whole Home Mesh Wi-Fi System
+Best Amazon Alexa Wi-Fi Mesh Router: Eero 6 Dual-Band Mesh Wi-Fi 6 System with built-in Zigbee smart home hub

 I recently purchased this Eero mesh three-pack because even with fiber internet, I experienced several dead or low-bandwidth spots in my 2,300-square-foot home.
 Connecting the Eero base unit to my fiber box was super easy, and in minutes I had the other units set up around the home.
 Now, I'm getting better Wi-Fi speeds than I ever did before (over 900 Mbps), and I have virtually no issues or complaints from family members who are working or watching Netflix.